|The Mission Team

 Contact Chair: Rev. Greg Gaskamp

-The Mission Team will focus its work in six areas:
+The Mission Team focuses its work in six areas:

-Mission Begins, which will work in the establishment and support of synodically authorized worshipping communities, congregations under development, and new mission sites.
+Mission Begins, which works in the establishment and support of synodically authorized worshipping communities, congregations under development, and new mission sites.

-Mission Beyond, which will focus on ministries outside the congregational setting, like campus ministry, seminary and university professors, global mission connections, camping, prison ministry, and hospital/hospice/military chaplains; and so on.
+Mission Beyond, which focuses on ministries outside the congregational setting, like campus ministry, seminary and university professors, global mission connections, camping, prison ministry, and hospital/hospice/military chaplains; and so on.

-Mission Beyond Borders, which will focus on building connections and relationships with the synod's Companion Synod, the Lutheran Church of Costa Rica, and with the Global Mission unit of the ELCA (through regional Global and Glocal mission events) with a special emphasis on mission relationships among our nearest border with Mexico.
+Mission Beyond Borders, which focuses on building connections and relationships with the synod's Companion Synod, the Lutheran Church of Costa Rica, and with the Global Mission unit of the ELCA (through regional Global and Glocal mission events) with a special emphasis on mission relationships among our nearest border with Mexico.

 |The Leadership Development Team